lennartpollvogt/markdown-to-data/README.md

 print(md.md_dict)
 # Headers are used as keys for nesting content

+# Get a list of markdown elements included in the markdown file, the number of their appearance, the position and types
+print(md.md_elements)

 # Get the nested dictionary as a JSON string
 print(md.to_json(indent=4))